 Because travelers all over the world admire Japan’s cherry blossoms, it shouldn't be surprising that sakura season marks the busiest time for tourism.
 Domestic travelers take advantage of Golden Week (a national holiday in Japan), from the end of April to about mid-May.
 This means trains, hotels, and popular sightseeing spots can be overcrowded or entirely booked full.

 And if crowds really aren’t your thing, you should note that Japan will host the Rugby World Cup in 2019 and the summer Olympics in 2020, so crowds will be at a high.
-With that said, 2018 is a wonderful time to visit Japan and dodge the throngs of sports fans.

 The Cheapest Times to Visit Japan